behnamgolds/RGB-HSL-conversion/README.md

 # RGB-HSL-conversion
-Test repo for converting RGB to HSL and HSL to RGB in JavaScript
+A playground for converting RGB to HSL and HSL to RGB in JavaScript.
+See a <a target="_blank"  href="https://behnamgolds.github.io/RGB-HSL-conversion/">live version</a> of it.